|Year of offer||2019|

 The semester will commence with an introductory survey of the role of legal analysis and advice programs and the use of artificial intelligence in legal advice in Australia and overseas.
 Students will be required to research, imagine and predict the future use of such technology in and beyond the legal profession.
 Students will be introduced to the fundamentals of law apps design and basic mastery of Neota Logic’s authoring tools.
 The Neota Logic platform does not require coding knowledge or application.
 It has been used in Australia and overseas as a platform of choice for lawyers building law apps.
 Throughout the semester students will have access to advice from Neota Logic's experts.

 As the semester progresses the subject will explore other ways that technology is being incorporated into legal practice.
 Guest speakers from the profession and experts in digital technology will present in seminars.
 There is a light reading load in this subject as students will be required to spend time outside the seminars working in their groups on the design, authoring and release of their live Law App.
-The semester will culminate with a Law Apps Bake Off - groups will present their Law Apps to an invited panel of experts and the winning Law App group will be receive a prize sponsored by Slater and Gordon.
+The semester will culminate with a Law Apps Bake Off - groups will present their Law Apps to an invited panel of experts and the winning group will receive a prize.

 At the commencement of the semester students will be provided with a choice of pre-identified not-for-profit organisations that are interested in being involved in the Law Apps subject.
 Students will be required to list which organisation they would like to work with in order of preference.